North Harford High School: Envirothon

 In the 2009 competition, North Harford's B team placed 3rd among B teams and 7th overall.
 In 2010, North Harford's team won the presentation portion of the competition.
 The A-team placed 7th and the B-team placed 4th.
 In the 2015 5th topic presentation, North Harford won 1st place, beating the reigning 9-year champions, Harford Christian.
 Additionally, the A-team placed second and the B-team placed third.

 Academic Team

-The Academic Team competes yearly in several competitions, including on the CBS show “It’s Academic” against other local high schools and in the Hartford County Academic Tournament, in which the team reached the finals in 2012.
+The Academic Team competes yearly in several competitions, including on the CBS show “It’s Academic” against other local high schools and in the Harford County Academic Tournament, in which the team reached the finals in 2012.

 NHHS Jazz Band

 In past years, the band has performed for WJZ-13's "It's Academic" program.
 They have also played at the Lincoln-Regan Dinner.
 The Jazz Band has also played for the Harford County Public Library for the Christmas Holidays.
 They are well known for their rendition of "Mr Blue Sky" by the Electric Light Orchestra.
 Every once in while, the Jazz Band holds coffee houses right in the newly constructed band room.